danielkhen/dp_unlearning/README.md

 | ViT-Small | 81.81 | 86.24 | 88.14 | 87.98 |
 | ViT-Base | 85.65 | 88.00 | 88.96 | 88.36 |

-The following are test accuracies of different models with different parameter counts, after performing unlearning on a random set of size 1000 with an epoch budget of 8:
+The following are test accuracies of different models with different parameter counts, after performing unlearning on a random set of size 1000 with an epoch budget of 8 with the NegGrad+ algorithm:

 | Model \ Method | LoRa (Rank=8) | LoRa (Rank=16) | LoRa (Rank=32) | Normal |
 |---|---|---|---|---|